ilikescience/mhs11/src/assets/writing/breaking-looms.md

 Agile practices pressure teams to deliver more and faster.
 Scrum underscores soulless feature factories that suck the joy from the craft of software development.

-But progress doesn’t look like breaking looms.
+But progress requires more than breaking looms.

 We can create ethical systems based in detailed user research.
 We can insist on environmental impact statements, diversity and inclusion initiatives, and human rights reports.
 We can write design principles, document dark patterns, and educate our colleagues about accessibility.